The Centaurus

 The Centaurus is a mixed use real estate development in the city of Islamabad, Pakistan.
-The project includes a 36-floor hotel, three 23-floor residential and office towers and a four-story shopping mall.
-It has Al Fateh Cash & Carry on ground floor and food courts on top floor.
+The project includes a 26-floor hotel, three 22-floor residential and office towers, and a four-floor shopping mall.

 Construction

-Designed by British architectural firm WS Atkins, it consists of a four-storey shopping mall, a five-star hotel, two residential towers, and a corporate tower three skyscrapers, containing corporate offices, residential apartments, and a hotel.
-Centaurus Mövenpick Hotel is under-construction and was expected to open in the first quarter of 2018.
+Designed by British architectural firm WS Atkins, it consists of three skyscrapers containing corporate offices, residential apartments, and a hotel, with a four-story shopping mall at the base.
+Centaurus Mövenpick Hotel was initially expected to open in the first quarter of 2018.
+After years of delay, it finally launched on 28 January 2025.

-The estimated cost for building the complex was US$100 million.
-The Centaurus Mall has four stories and comprises more than 250 shops.
+The estimated cost for building the complex was US$5 million.
+The Centaurus Mall has four levels and comprises more than 250 shops.

 Entertainment

-The Centaurus Mall also includes entertainment in the form of a play area for children, known as "Fun City", and a movie theatre known as "The Centaurus Cineplex", which shows some of the latest Lollywood and Hollywood movies.
-Both the play area and the cinema are located on the fourth floor of the mall.
+The Centaurus Mall entertains in the form of a play area for children, known as "Fun City", and a cineplex, which shows recently released Lollywood and Hollywood movies.

 Food court

-The food court is located on the fourth floor of the mall, and comprises several local as well as international fast food chains.
-International coffee shops are also located throughout the mall.
+The food court offers several local as well as international fast food chains.